isik-kaplan/eksiclone/README.md

   <br>
 </h1>

 A working clone of eksisozluk.com.
+A demo can be found <a href="//isik-kaplan.rocks">here</a>.

 ## How to run
+Requires 3.6 or higher version of python.

 First of all, clone the repo with
 ````